This Thai-inspired seared scallops recipe is served over a bed of jasmine rice, with a beautiful coconut-lemongrass sauce.

 Instructions

-2. Add coconut milk, ½ of the lime zest (save the rest for garnish) the smashed lemongrass and the ginger, and simmer gently on medium low heat for 5 minutes.
-Do not over boil.
-Stir in 1 ½ teaspoons fish sauce and 1 tablespoon lime juice, turn the heat off and taste.
+2. Coconut Lemongrass Sauce.
+In a medium saucepan, saute shallot and garlic in a little oil over medium heat, until fragrant and softened.
+Add the coconut milk, ginger, smashed lemongrass, and simmer gently on medium-low heat for 5 minutes.
+Do not over-boil.
+Stir in 1 ½ teaspoons fish sauce and 1 tablespoon lime juice, turn the heat off, and add half the lime zest, and taste.
+Add salt and pepper to taste.
 Adjust with more lime or fish sauce if you want.
-Add a few slices of fresh red chili for heat.
+Add a few slices of fresh red chili for heat (don’t simmer these).
 Set aside and let flavors infuse while the rice is cooking.

-3. Gently rinse and pat dry scallops.
-Season with salt and pepper.
+3. Pat dry the scallops.
+Season lightly with salt and pepper.

-4. In a skillet, heat coconut oil over medium heat.
-When the skillet is hot add the scallops and sear each side 2-3 minutes (depending on the size).
+4. Sear scallops.
+In a large skillet, heat coconut oil over medium heat.
+When the skillet is hot, add the scallops and sear each side until golden, roughly 2 minutes (more or less depending on the size).
 When done to your liking, set aside and give a little squeeze of lime.
-When ready to serve, warm up the sauce just a bit, and strain.

-5. Assemble the bowls.
-Divide rice, top with scallops, then spoon the flavorful lemongrass coconut sauce over top, garnishing with fresh basil ribbons and remaining lime zest.
+5. Serve.
+Warm up the sauce, spooning out the lemongrass and ginger.
+Divide the cooked rice among bowls top with seared scallops, then spoon some of the flavorful coconut sauce over top, garnishing with fresh basil ribbons and remaining lime zest.

 Notes